top of page

 Less is more (subtract)

 The compositional guidelines in photography have been mostly inherited from its ancestor, painting.
-However, this guideline is specific to photography and completely opposite to that of painting.
+However, this guideline is specific to photography and opposite to that of painting.
+This is something photographers need to understand from day 1.

+Think about the basics.
 Painting is an additive art.
-That means, that you start off with a blank canvas and you add compositional elements to complete your image.
+That means, that you start with a blank canvas and you add compositional elements to complete your image.
 Photography is the complete opposite.
 It is subtractive art.
-That means that you start off with a filled canvas and you subtract elements to come up with your final composition.
+That means that you start with a filled canvas and you subtract elements to come up with a strong composition.
 When composing a photograph we should be thinking more of what to leave out, rather than what to put in it.
 You need to strip off all unnecessary elements that have nothing to say in your image's story.
 So remember, in photography, less is more.

-By doing that you are able to create an image that may have nothing to do with reality.
+By using this compositional technique you can create a photograph that may have nothing to do with reality.
 For example, there might be a couple sitting on the bench.
 You might decide to leave one of them out of your image, thus implying that there is only one person, feeling lonely, sitting on that bench.
 Or there might be a mother at a park, next to her baby in its carriage.
-You might decide to take a photograph of the baby in its carriage by itself in the park, implying that it is there on its own.
+You might decide to take a photograph of the baby in its carriage itself in the park, implying that it is there on its own.

 There must be a reason for each element to live inside your frame